midas-network/covid19-scenario-modeling-hub_archive/README.md

 the timescale of waning against severe disease must be slower than the timescale of waning against infection.

+### Handling immune escape and waning immunity in the calibration process

+It is important that all scenario simulations share the same values (or ranges of values) for the proportion of population in different immune classes at t=0.
+Similarly, waning immunity assumptions should be shared across scenarios (including timescale of immunity decline and plateau reached after immunity has waned, if any).
+To do so, teams should ensure that the calibration step uses similar immune escape and waning immunity parameters.
+Only by using assumptions that lead to starting conditions for population immunity that effectively come from a shared distribution across scenarios and and by having the same waning immunity assumptions (or shared distribution of waning immunities) apply to all scenarios, we can evaluate the impact of different immune escape and vaccine assumptions in the projection period.
+If past immune escape and/or waning immunity parameters are unobservable from the recent data, estimates can be drawn from the literature to help with calibration.
+It is also acceptable to use the midpoint of the immune escape scenario assumptions (35%, midpoint between 20% and 50%) for calibration of immune escape in the recent past.

 ### Variants

 Teams should assume no new variants are introduced, other than those